kevin-fang/ml-tutorials/README.md

 * Decision Tree
 * K-nearest neighbors
 * Linear/Logistic Regression
-* Random Forest Classifiers

-Some more complicated ones include recurrent neural nets, stochastic gradient descent, etc.
+Some more complicated ones include recurrent neural nets, stochastic gradient descent, random forest classifiers, etc.

 We'll first use a K-nearest neighbors classifier in scikit-learn on sample data, and then we'll write our own.